Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Sparse reconstruction models: thresholding functions and primal-dual interpretation

-The gradient of $f$ can be computed as $\nabla f(x)= A^* \Jppiuppiu (Ax-y) \in \lpvardual. $ In agreement to Assumption \ref{holder} for Algorithm \ref{alg_bredies} and to Assumption \ref{ass1} for Algorithm \ref{alg_guansong}, we now need to study the H{\"o}lder continuity of $\nabla f$.
+The gradient of $f$ can be computed as $\nabla f(x)= A^* \Jppiuppiu (Ax-y) \in \lpvardual. $ In agreement with Assumption \ref{holder} for Algorithm \ref{alg_bredies} and with Assumption \ref{ass1} for Algorithm \ref{alg_guansong}, we now need to study the H{\"o}lder continuity of $\nabla f$.
 We claim that $\nabla f$ is $(p_+ -1)$-H\"{o}lder continuous.
-To show that, we recall the following useful definitions and properties.
+To show this, we recall the following useful definitions and properties.

-\begin{definition} \cite{Schuster2012} A Banach space $\mathcal{X}$ is called smooth of power-type $r$ (or $r$-smooth) with $r \in ( 1,2]$, if there exists a constant $C>0$ such that for all $u, v \in \mathcal{X}$ it holds that
+\begin{definition} \cite{Schuster2012} A Banach space $\mathcal{X}$ is called smooth of power-type $r$ (or $r$-smooth) with $r \in ( 1,2]$ if there exists a constant $C>0$ such that for all $u, v \in \mathcal{X}$ it holds that

-where $\mathbf{J}_\mathcal{X}^{r}(\cdot)$ denotes the duality mapping between $\mathcal{X}$ and $\mathcal{X}^{*}$. \end{definition} \begin{prop} \cite{Bredies2008} If a Banach space $\mathcal{X}$ is smooth of power-type $r$, then $\frac{\|\cdot\|_{\mathcal{X}}^{r}}{r}$ is continuously differentiable with derivative $\mathbf{J}_\mathcal{X}^{r}$ which is $(r-1)$-H{\"o}lder continuous.
+where $\mathbf{J}_\mathcal{X}^{r}(\cdot)$ denotes the duality mapping between $\mathcal{X}$ and $\mathcal{X}^{*}$. \end{definition} \begin{prop} \cite{Bredies2008} If a Banach space $\mathcal{X}$ is smooth of power-type $r$, then $\frac{\|\cdot\|_{\mathcal{X}}^{r}}{r}$ is continuously differentiable with derivative $\mathbf{J}_\mathcal{X}^{r}$, which is $(r-1)$-H{\"o}lder continuous.

 Furthermore, for $s \ge r$, the functional $\frac{\|\cdot\|_{\mathcal{X}}^{s}}{s}$ is continuously differentiable.
-Its derivative is given by $\mathbf{J}_\mathcal{Y}^{s}$ which is still $(r-1)$-H{\"o}lder continuous on each bounded subset of $\mathcal{X}$. \end{prop} \begin{lemma} \cite{Schuster2012} Constant exponent Lebesgue spaces $L^r(\Omega)$ are $\min\{2,r\}$-smooth. \end{lemma} The space $L^{p_+}(\Omega)$ is thus $p_+$-smooth and $\Jppiuppiu$ is $(p_+-1)$-H{\"o}lder continuous, i.e.
+Its derivative is given by $\mathbf{J}_\mathcal{Y}^{s}$, which is still $(r-1)$-H{\"o}lder continuous on each bounded subset of $\mathcal{X}$. \end{prop} \begin{lemma} \cite{Schuster2012} Constant exponent Lebesgue spaces $L^r(\Omega)$ are $\min\{2,r\}$-smooth. \end{lemma} The space $L^{p_+}(\Omega)$ is thus $p_+$-smooth and $\Jppiuppiu$ is $(p_+-1)$-H{\"o}lder continuous, i.e.